 \subsection{Goldman-Hodgkin-Katz potential}

-In our clear physical picture, the thermodynamical forces on one side of the membrane and on the other side are summed and balance each other.
-As we emphasized, the concentration gradients are ion specific; furthermore, that the Nernst equation comprises a per-ion indefinite constant.
-The absolute concentration alone has no meaning for a thermodynamical gradient; furthermore, one cannot find a physical reason why concentration on one side should be intermixed with concentrations on the other side.
-Combining non-gradient type meaningless concentrations in an expression used for deriving electric gradient is not more than number magic; it has no physical background.
-Even if we intermix arbitrarily chosen ions from both sides and multiply by a logarithm base.
-The idea itself is a nonsense: in a balanced state, no ion transport happens, so even without permeability, the balanced state persists; the resting potential has nothing to do with either ions' mobility or permeability nor with ion absorption~\cite{Hodgkin-HuxleyAdsorption:2021}.
-The causality is reversed: the potential is a static notion and is set electrically, and the two gradients form the experienced concentrations from the available solvent molecules.
+It has already been stated, based on experimental evidence, that "the membrane permeability to the ions has nothing to do with the potential generation and the ions' adsorption on the membrane surface generates the membrane potential"; for a review, see~\cite{MembranePotentialPermeability:2024}.
+Furthermore, the model is mathematically inconsistent in some important cases~\cite{RevisitingGHK:2025}; includes three arbitrarily chosen ions (an insufficient set) and an unmeasurable parameter "mobility".
+The idea itself is nonsense: in a balanced state, no ion transport happens, so even without permeability, the balanced state persists; the resting potential has nothing to do with either ions' mobility or permeability or with ion absorption~\cite{Hodgkin-HuxleyAdsorption:2021}.
+Furthermore, there is no idea in \gls{GHK} about whether the 'setpoint' (why that specific concentration or potential difference) is present and why the same potential is reset after rough perturbations such as issuing an \gls{AP} or replicating a cell.
+The causality is reversed: the potential is a static concept and is set electrically, and the two gradients form the experienced concentrations from the available solvent molecules.